jveverka/authx-micro/docs/authx-security-model.md

 # Security Model
 See also [internal data model](authx-data-model.md).

+## Data Model Init
+Data model is initialized on startup in case Global admins are not created.
+* DBD

 ## Global Admins
 * can get access/refresh tokens
 * can create new projects